 I go for the in-between and typically create 10 images per blog post, personally.

-Create fresh content consistently.
+Create fresh pins weekly.

 The purpose of any pin on Pinterest is to get people to your website, email list or online shop.

 To be smart and beat the algorithm, you have to post consistently for the platform to know you and share your content on the smart feed to people who are interested in your topics.

 A blog post or a lead magnet that is valuable will do great on Pinterest, and you need fresh content as much as possible that’s high-quality and useful to show expertise and engagement.

 For content, I recommend content and information repurposing.
 Turn an Instagram story into a longer email, or blog post.
 Turn a podcast episode or blog post into a PDF freebie.